Frequently Asked Questions

 What if I reach an agreement with the assessor before my hearing?

 You may withdraw your appeal if you and your assessor agree to a change being made to your assessment.
 In this case, your filing fee will be refunded.

-Where are the hearings held?
+Where are in person hearings held?
 Is there parking?

 The time and location of your hearing will be shown on your Hearing Notice.
-You will receive notification by mail or e-mail.
-Hearings are held at the Board office in the Churchill Building at 10019-103 Avenue.
+You will receive a notification by mail or e-mail.
+In person hearings are held at the Board office in the Churchill Building at 10019-103 Avenue.

 Paid parking is available near the Board office.

 Most residential hearings last between 60-90 minutes.
 More complex matters may take longer.

 You don’t have to wear a suit and tie or a dress but you might want to wear something similar to what you would wear to a job interview.

 Can a decision of the Board be reviewed by the Courts?